Now scheduling COVID-19 vaccine appointments for ages 12+

 Frequently Asked Questions

-We have many different sites and locations with various needs, please be aware that there may be site-specific guidance for masking instructions.
+We welcome masking for anyone who chooses to wear a mask.
+We have different locations with various needs, please be aware that there may be site-specific guidance for masking instructions.

 Care New England and affiliated hospitals continue to keep our guard up against COVID-19 and other infections.
 We participate in the Safer Together program by working with Sodexo along with Mr. Clean Professional, Clorox Health Care, and PURELL to support enhanced safety measures at all times.